Is Biofilm Lurking in Your Hot Tub?

 "A biofilm is composed of living, reproducing microorganisms, such as bacteria, that exist as a colony, or community.
 In other words, biofilms are alive and have a complex social structure that scientists and engineers are still trying to unravel, a structure that both protects them and allows them to grow."
 Alfred B. Cunningham, John E. Lennox, and Rockford J. Ross

-Today's aboveground spas have lots of plumbing pipe, running to numerous spa jets all around the shell.
+Today's above ground spas have lots of plumbing pipe, running to numerous spa jets all around the shell.
 Most have well over 100 feet of pipe.
-The interior surfaces, never getting a wipe down, develops a film of solids that coats the pipes, or finds other areas to attach itself, inside almost every part of the spa that you don't see.
+The interior surfaces, never getting a wipe down, develop a film of solids that coats the pipes, or finds other areas to attach itself, inside almost every part of the spa that you don't see.

 Biofilm can form in spas that have been sitting unused, either full of water or drained, but still with water in the pipes.
 Biofilm can also come from active, normal use of your hot tub.
 Our own dead skin cells, body oils, cosmetics and other organic matter are used as building blocks by biofilm, as they establish colonies in low turbulence areas of your circulation system, and attach to surfaces when the pump shuts off.